HarshVirani914/timely/apps/api/README.md

 See <https://github.com/vercel/next.js/blob/canary/packages/next/server/dev/hot-reloader.ts#L79>.
 Here in dev mode OPTIONS method is hardcoded to return only GET and OPTIONS as allowed method.
 Running in Production mode would cause this file to be not used.
 This is hot-reloading logic only.
 To remove this limitation, we need to ensure that on local endpoints are requested by swagger at /api/v1 and not /v1

-## Hosted api through cal.com
+## Hosted api through timely

 > _❗ WARNING: This is still experimental and not fully implemented yet❗_

-Go to console.cal.com
+Go to console.timely
 Add a deployment or go to an existing one.
 Activate API or Admin addon
 Provide your `DATABASE_URL`
-Now you can call api.cal.com?key=CALCOM_LICENSE_KEY, which will connect to your own databaseUrl.
+Now you can call api.timely?key=CALCOM_LICENSE_KEY, which will connect to your own databaseUrl.

 ## How to deploy